 But as long as the rest of the composition conforms to the rule of thirds, you should be fine.

 The rule of thirds isn’t actually a rule; it’s a guideline.

-Which means that there technically are some times when it’s best to break the rule of thirds.
+Which means that there technically are some times when it’s best to break the rules.